bondress/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 **2-strncpy.c** is a C function that copies a string.
 It works exactly like strncpy.

 **3-strcmp.c** is a C function that compares two strings.
 It works exactly like strcmp.

+**4-rev_array.c** is a C function that reverses the content of an array of integers.